Noedelaluzse/Azure-Blob-API/README.md

-# Azure-Blob Storage + Azure-Data Lake Storage + Node.js and MongoDB
+# Azure-Blob Storage + Node.js and MongoDB

-This is a simple example of how to use Azure Blob Storage and Azure Data Lake Storage with Node.js.
+This is a simple example of how to use Azure Blob Storage and MongoDb with Node.js.

 ## Getting Started
-This project is a simple example of how to use Azure Blob Storage and Azure Data Lake Storage with Node.js.
-It allows you to upload a file to Azure Blob Storage and then copy that file to Azure Data Lake Storage.
-It also allows you to create a container in Azure Blob Storage.
-And it allows you to create a user on mongoDB and authenticate the user.
-Everything is done using routes in Express.
+This project is a simple example of how to use Azure Blob Storage with Node.js.
+It allows you to upload a file to Azure Blob Storage and create a container in Azure Blob Storage.
+The project also allows you to create a user on MongoDB and authenticate the user.
+The project uses the Azure Storage SDK, Azure Identity, Express, and Mongoose libraries.

+If the user is not authenticated, the user will not be able to upload a file to Azure Blob Storage or create a container in Azure Blob Storage.
+The rol of the user is important because the user can only create a container in Azure Blob Storage if the user is an admin.

 The project consists of three routes:

-* auth: 'api/auth',
+* auth: api/auth,
-* blob: 'api/storage/blob',
+* blob: api/storage/blob,
-* container: 'api/storage/container'
+* container: api/storage/container

 ### Routes

 #### Auth
-'api/auth' is a route that allows you to create a user on mongoDB and authenticate the user.
+api/auth is a route that allows you to create a user on mongoDB and authenticate the user.

 #### Blob
-'api/storage/blob' is a route that allows you to upload a file to Azure Blob Storage.
+api/storage/blob is a route that allows you to upload a file to Azure Blob Storage.

 #### Container
-'api/storage/container' is a route that allows you to create a container in Azure Blob Storage.
+api/storage/container is a route that allows you to create a container in Azure Blob Storage.

 ### Libraries